The coarse index class with support: C* -categories and the construction of KXG

 Note that any operator between locally finite $X$-controlled Hilbert spaces is locally compact.
+As explained in \cite{Bunke:2016aa}, being a $C^{*}$-category is a property of a $\C$-linear $*$-category.
 One can check that $\bC(X)$ is a $C^{*}$-category.
-As explained in \cite{Bunke:2016aa}, being a $C^{*}$-category is a property of a $\C$-linear $*$-category.